wileyyugioh/zotmoov/README.md

 If you want to moove already existing files to the ZotMoov directory, you can right click them and use the appropriate menu item.

+## FAQ

+### File Renaming

+I recommend using the [automatic file renaming functionality included in Zotero 7](https://www.zotero.org/support/file_renaming).
+It has support for custom patterns.
+You will have to enable “Rename linked files” from the General pane of the Zotero settings.

+### Bugs/Feature Requests

+Both can be filed [here](https://github.com/wileyyugioh/zotmoov/issues).
+Please keep feature requests tightly focused on the extension's core purpose of mooving attachments and linking them!

 ## Settings

 ### Directory to Move Files To